webtactics/changs.com/recipes/Mee-Goreng-Special-Fried-Noodles.md

 <h3>Method:</h3>
 <ol>
-<li>In a large bowl combine the lamb ingredients.
-Cover and stand for 15 minutes.</li>
-<li>In a separate bowl, add the sauce ingredients and whisk to combine.
-Set aside.</li>
+<li>Bring water to boil in the wok and cook the noodles according to packet instructions.
+Drain and set aside.
+Wipe dry the wok.</li>
-<li>In a wok, over high heat, add the cooking oil, onion, green onions and stir fry for 2 minutes until they begin to colour.
-Remove from heat and set aside.</li>
+<li>Heat half the cooking oil in the same wok and add the carrots and brown onion.
+Cook for 3 minutes until softens.
+Remove from wok and set aside.</li>
-<li>In the same wok, add the lamb along with its marinade and cook over high heat for 3 minutes, stirring frequently.</li>
-<li>Add the onions and then the noodles to the wok and pour the sauce over the noodles.
-Toss to combine.
-Cook for 1 minute or until the sauce begins to thicken.
-Remove from heat and serve.</li>
+<li>Add the remaining cooking oil, heat and add the chicken to the wok and stir fry for 3 minutes.
+Add the prawns and garlic and cook for a further 3 minutes.</li>
+<li>Add to the wok half of the Crispy Noodle Salad Dressing to coat the chicken and prawns and bring to boil.</li>
+<li>Next add the remaining ingredients.
+First the broccoli leaves, green onions, carrots and onions.
+Stir fry for a minute and then add the noodles.
+Pour over the Tamari Soy Sauce and the remaining Crispy Noodle Salad Dressing.</li>
+<li>Stir to combine well and once noodles are coated turn off heat and allow sitting for a minute.
+Drizzle with sesame oil and garnish with toasted sesame seeds and extra slices of green onions.
+Serve immediately.</li>
 </ol>
+<p><em>Note: Make this dish GLUTEN FREE by using <a title="Chang's Thai Style Rice Noodles" href="products/Changs-Thai-Style-Rice-Noodles/" target="_blank" rel="noopener">Chang's Thai Style Rice Noodles</a> or <a title="Chang's Wok-Ready Noodles" href="products/Wok-Ready-Noodles/" target="_blank" rel="noopener">Chang's Wok-Ready Noodles</a>.</em></p>

 </div>